How Many Car Payments Can You Miss Before Repossession?

 Then, there’s the harsh reality that you might be in financial distress.

-If you are experiencing cash flow problems and struggling to make payments, you will need to adjust your monthly budget to free up cash, cover any delinquencies, and stay current.
+If you are experiencing cash flow problems and struggling to make payments, you must adjust your monthly budget to free up cash, cover any delinquencies, and stay current.

 You might need a payment plan or loan restructuring proposal for the next step.